 Patella Dislocation Painfully Common

-Patella Dislocation Generally An Injury In Adolescence
+Patella Dislocation An Adolescence Injury

-Risk Factors For Suffering A Patella Dislocation
+Risk Factors For A Patella Dislocation

 Potential Predisposing Factors To Suffering A Patella Dislocation:

-• Having “knocked kneed” lower limb posture.
+• Having valgus “knocked kneed” lower limb posture

 The Presentation Of A Dislocated Patella